Consumer Information - Student Right to Know

 The Higher Education Amendments of 1998 (HEA98) requires institutions to provide annual notice to enrolled students of the availability of the following consumer information:

 Please note: many of these links require the free Abobe Acrobat Viewer plug-in.

-Columbus State strives to balance academic freedom and access to IT resources with
+Columbus State strives to balance academic freedom and access to IT resources with security and privacy.

 99.7 Family Educational Rights and Privacy Act (FERPA)